Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

-The default SDAN method introduces no hyper-parameter by setting the $k$ in Eq.~(\ref{eq:sdan_loss}) as 1.
-For results reported in Tab.~\ref{tab:home}--Tab.~\ref{tab:synthia}, we report results from original papers in the top rows, the re-implementation results of related methods using the same protocol in the middle rows and results of our methods in the bottom rows.
+By default, NOUN introduces no hyper-parameter by setting the $k$ in Eq.~(\ref{eq:sdan_loss}) as 1.
+For results reported in Table~\ref{tab:home}--Table~\ref{tab:synthia}, we report results from original papers in the top rows, the re-implementation results of related methods using the same protocol in the middle rows, and results of our methods in the bottom rows.